Azure/ResourceModules/docs/wiki/Solution creation.md

 <details>
 <summary>Referencing <b>local files</b></summary>

 The following example shows how you could orchestrate a deployment of multiple resources using local module references.
-In this example we will deploy a resource group with a contained NSG and use the same in a subsequent VNET deployment.
+In this example, we will deploy a resource group with a contained NSG and use the same in a subsequent VNET deployment.

 ```bicep
 targetScope = 'subscription'